SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

 1. Bundle the solution with `gulp bundle --ship`.

-2. Package the solution with `gulp package-solution –ship`.
+2. Package the solution with `gulp package-solution --ship`.

 #### Create and configure app catalog site